Q: I've no experience of making art. Is this a problem?

 Q: Why is this day so cheap?
 Why don't you charge more?

-A: The current low pricing is possible due to a grant subsidy.
-The aim is to keep this day as affordable for as many people as possible, especially during this time of economic squeeze.
+A: The aim is to keep this day as affordable for as many people as possible, especially during this time of economic squeeze.

 Q: I enjoyed the day a lot.
 Can I come again?